Bread80/CPCModular/README.md

 2) Turn on write enable for the ROM
 3) Write the needed data to ROM.
 4) Turn off write enable for the ROM
-5) Write the original data back to ROM."
+5) Write the original data back to ROM.

 * The ROM (NORFLASH) can hold up to 31 ROMS plus the firmware ROM.
 When programming the chip, the Firmware needs to go into slot 31 (starting at address &7c000).
-BASIC (is installed) needs to go into slot 0 (address &00000).
+BASIC (if installed) needs to go into slot 0 (address &00000).
 ROM slots are located every &4000 bytes, I.e &00000, &04000, &08000, &0C000, &10000 etc.
 * If burning ROMs with the XGPro software:
   1) Use Select IC to select the IC being used (SST39FS040).
   2) Click LOAD toolbar button.